castastrophe/front-end-coding-test/README.md

 * **[Test 1](instructions/example1.html)**: This contains the detailed instructions for the first coding test.

-_Note_: If you're viewing this page on GitHub, some of the links will 404.
-Links are relative to the localhost env.
+_Note: If you're viewing this page on GitHub, some of the links will 404.
+Links are relative to the localhost env._

 ## Getting started